ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ## Packaging

-Packages are code units that cna be shared with other developers.
-Therefore, authors must provide useful metadata, both for other programmers in the community as well as LIGO toolchain, to understand the package's contents, it's version and other useful information.
+Packages are code units that can be shared with other developers.
+Therefore, authors must provide useful metadata, both for other programmers in the community as well as the LIGO toolchain, to understand the package's contents, its version, and other useful information.

 ### Adding package metadata (LIGO manifest)